 The film is dotted with strange imagery, bordering the surreal.
 A gecko moves inside a lamp.
 Nina is tortured on a stretcher inside a beauty clinic.
 She runs outside covered in plastic wrap and strangers snap her with their phone.
 Plus the audition and filming are extremely bizarre.
 And funny.
 Nina Wu balances out tension and humour extremely well.

 Stick around until the very end of this 103-minute film.
 A lot comes full circle in the last sequence.
 This isn’t just a psychological thriller dotted with the bizarre gimmicks and narrative tricks.
 It has something very serious to say.

-Nina Wu is showing in the 72th Cannes International Film Festival, as part of the Un Certain Regard section.
+Nina Wu showed in the 72th Cannes International Film Festival, as part of the Un Certain Regard section (2019), when this piece was originally written.
 This isn’t the only film in the event dealing with a male director humiliating and manipulating the film actresses.
 Gaspar Noe does it too, if from a very different and far more disturbing perspective.

 The film premieres in the UK in October in the London East Asia Film Festival (LEAFF).
 On Mubi on Tuesday, July 13th (2021)